 3) Cleaning and Drying Performance

-It's all good and well having a beautifully designed and super silent dishwasher, but washing and drying cycles are also extremely important when buying a new machine.
+It's all good and well having a beautifully designed and super quiet dishwasher, but washing and drying cycles are also extremely important when buying a new one.
 While most brands offer a number of options, it's good to know just what you are going to be getting, and if the options are going to suit your household needs effectively.

 Program Cycles & Options